Ashraf Pahlavi: Character and finance

 In 1980, Pahlavi wrote an article for The New York Times, in which she came out in defense of herself and her family's financial situation.
 In the article, she argued that her wealth was not accumulated through "ill-gotten gains" and attributed her fortune to inherited land, which "drastically increased in value with the development of Iran and the new prosperity that was there for all".
 She asserted that many other Iranians profited from the sale of their own real estate, but were not accused of financial misconduct because of close ties to the clergy and Khomeini.
 She also defended her brother, Mohammad Reza Pahlavi, stating that, contrary to the claims made by some Khomeini supporters, the Shah did not profit from the Pahlavi Foundation.
-The Princess wrote that she planned to "fight these slanders with all my means and through whatever judicial means are available."
+The Princess wrote that she planned to "fight these slanders with all my means and through whatever judicial means are available".

 Psychologically, Ashraf Pahlavi had low self-esteem when she was younger.
 She did not like "what she saw in the mirror."
-She "wished for someone else's face,…, fairer skin, and more height."
+She "wished for someone else's face,..., fairer skin, and more height."
 She always imagined that "there were so few people in this world shorter than I." Perhaps this motivated her to be bold.
 In her memoirs she wrote:

-Her brother, Mohammad Reza Pahlavi (Mohammad Reza Shah) was her closest friend.
+Her brother, Mohammad Reza Shah, was her closest friend.
 In her memoirs, she remembers looking upon him with a sense of wonder as a child, writing, "long before we reached adulthood, his voice became the dominant one in my life."

 Some sources mention a connection between her and drug trafficking; she said: "My detractors have accused me of being a smuggler, a spy, a Mafia associate (once even a drug dealer)".